 Josh and Abi Heyneke

 A South African with a Scottish mother, Josh moved to London where he met Abi; she was a graphic designer and illustrator and he worked in sales and project management.
-But being fans of the outdoor, healthy lifestyle, in 2017 they decided to sell their London flat, quit their jobs and become farmers.
+After 8 years in London they found themselves yearning for something different.
+Being fans of the outdoors, and nature, in 2015 they decided to sell their London flat, quit their jobs and become farmers.

 Josh finds the climate change conversation very challenging; while he appreciates there are problems he feels that meat is one of the most efficient and sustainable foods that farmers can produce in the UK because of its climate.
 However, he’s aware this doesn’t necessarily work in other parts of the world, with a different context.

 Niche, high value farming is ideal for small-scale producers like Josh, and he appreciates that this type of production doesn’t work for everyone.
 That said, he is a big believer in mixed farming systems including livestock and vegetable production and feels that large-scale agriculture is going to have to change to be more sustainable and resilient, with lots of ideas out there for producers to try.
 He believes there is an opportunity for every farm, no matter what scale, to become more regenerative, and that our future depends on it.

 Josh is also concerned that there is a huge disconnect between how people think their food is produced, and how it is actually produced.
 The industry is about to experience some significant disruption with the combined impact of climate change, Covid, and Brexit, and Josh feels that farmers need to be supported as much as possible.
 “The general public need to hear their point of view in a very crowded ‘noisy space’.”